remotecodehub/libpjsua2maui/src/README.md

-# pjsua2maui - pjsip for .NET MAUI
+# libpjsua2maui - pjsip bindings for .NET MAUI

 ## Usage

 1 .
-Install the package (on solutions that target only android and/or ios) with ``` dotnet add package libpjsua2maui --version 2.15.1 ```
+Install the package (on solutions that target only android and/or ios) with ``` dotnet add package libpjsua2maui --version 2.15.1.1 ```

 2 .
 On Android application, in the file ```MainApplication.cs``` put the following code on the constructor: